Publications for Teaching Higher-Order Thinking

 by Patrick J. Leighton, EdD

-A 300-page core is surrounded by in-depth chapters for mentors and leaders and other chapters that develop a science of (science) education.
-Its core take teachers from theory to practice to community.
-It is a complete guide for implementing a three-dimensional model of curriculum, teaching, and learning focused on teaching kids higher-order thinking as espoused by the Next Generation Science Standards.
+This final report of 35 years of classroom research chronicles the development of a science of science education.
+Its core take teachers from theory to practice to professional community.
+It chronicles the development of a complete guide for implementing a three-dimensional model of curriculum, teaching, and learning focused on teaching K-12 students higher-order thinking (as espoused by the Next Generation Science Standards), content command, and skill fluency.

 Extracted from the complete book, these 12 chapters and eight appendices take classroom teachers from theory to practice.
 After explaining the shape and mechanics of the 3-D curriculum model, dedicated chapters emphasize the practical consequences and opportunities for curriculum, instruction, and assessment.
 Numerous anecdotes taken from across the grade levels provide insight to how the changes may roll out in a real classroom.
 (Includes all appendices.
 Available for download only.